 Fung started playing golf at the tender age of 12 and has not looked back ever since.
 He has been involved in many tournaments and events and is among the youngest professional golfers in the region today.
 At 12, Fung played golf at the Sabah Golf and Country Club and he turned professional in 2010.

-Meanwhile in the local front, Fung won the Malaysian PGM Tour in 2011 in which he recorded a third place finish in the Order of Merit.
+Meanwhile, on the local front, Fung won the Malaysian PGM Tour in 2011 in which he recorded a third-place finish in the Order of Merit.
 That year, he came in second in the Asian Tour’s Order of Merit while finishing in the same standings at the inaugural Palembang Musi Championship in Indonesia.

 One of Fung’s most remarkable achievements was in winning the most recent ADT or Asian Development Tour at the PGM-UMW Templer Park Masters.